 Quirkiness can be compelling

 Yes, there are many meeting attendees who want the predictability of a bland hotel room.
 But the boutique hotel sector is one of the fastest growing, an indication, perhaps that quirky Airbnb accommodations are an attractive alternative for an increasing number of business travelers who enjoy something a little different from the average cookie-cutter places to stay.
 Airbnb, which offers everything from a couch in a room in someone’s home to modernist architecture, green buildings, and castles has something for everyone.

 Clearly I’m a fan of Airbnb.
 Signing up for the service was reassuringly thorough; the verification process required social media logins—either Facebook or LinkedIn—plus offline proof of ID, a driver’s license or passport (digital scanning included in the Airbnb app) and took about 30 minutes.
-(If you’re still concerned about staying at a listed property, you can choose those that have enough satisfied user reviews to reassure you.)
+(If you’re still concerned, you can choose those that have enough satisfied user reviews to reassure you.)

-As meeting designer who is occasionally given responsibility for attendee accommodations, I fully understand the reasons for room blocks and will continue to use them myself whenever possible.
+Will Airbnb impact traditional meeting room blocks?
+I’m a meeting designer who is occasionally responsible for attendee accommodations.
+I fully understand the reasons for room blocks and will continue to use them myself whenever possible.
 The question remains whether more meeting attendees will, like me, join the Airbnb bandwagon and add it to their list of alternatives to the room block.
-Only time will tell, but my gut feeling is that over the next five to ten years Airbnb will noticeably reduce the demand for in block housing, creating a significant impact on how we’ll need to plan our meeting accommodations.
+Only time will tell.
+But my gut feeling is that over the next five to ten years Airbnb will noticeably reduce the demand for in block housing, creating a significant impact on how we’ll need to plan our meeting accommodations.